devtron-labs/devtron-documentation/docs/user-guide/global-configurations/container-registries.md

 ### Push Helm Packages

-{% hint style="info" %}
-### Prerequisite
-OCI registry with `Push helm packages` option enabled.
-{% endhint %}

-Devtron supports the pushing of helm charts to your OCI registry.
+Upon enabling this option, Devtron supports the pushing of helm charts to your OCI registry.

 This is possible through [isolated clusters](../global-configurations/cluster-and-environments.md#add-isolated-cluster) that facilitate virtual deployments.
-In other words, it generates a helm package that you can use to deploy in air-gapped clusters not connected to Devtron.
+In other words, it generates a helm package that you can use to [deploy your application in air-gapped clusters](../use-cases/airgapped-app-deployment.md).

 If you have [configured your CD pipeline](../creating-application/workflow/cd-pipeline.md#deploying-to-an-isolated-environment) to push the helm package to your OCI registry, you can view the pushed helm package in your registry as shown below: